 “He was a rough cookie.
 Say, every time I see this Humphrey Bogart doing his stuff in the movies I say to myself, them Hollywood jokers ought to get Matt Ranzino on the screen and really see a rough clown in action.”

-Anyway, the plot moves on and with it, our hero's character develops too.
-I'd say that in his first transformation he goes from being numb to simply not giving a flying fuck.
+Anyway, the plot moves forward, and with it, our hero's character develops as well.
+I'd say that in his first transformation, he goes from being numb to simply not giving a flying fuck.
 There's a great WTF moment early on after he starts working on the case:

 Maybe I should have told Max about the water being off—not that it was conclusive proof of anything, still it could be enough for a starter, a real investigation.
 But what would that get me?
 I didn't give a damn about the case, who killed who, didn't want to get on it in the first place.
 Max was happy, so was Saxton, and I had two hundred bucks and was tired.